BenjaminWeiner/magic-numbers/README.md

 polymer specification file (length and number of flexible polymers, number of rigid cubes), temperature schedule for simulated annealing,
-Number of Monte Carlo steps (one Monte Carlo step is x moves, where x=# of monomers in simulation), Strength of nonspecific interactions, in k_BT,
+Number of Monte Carlo steps (one Monte Carlo step is x moves, where x=# of monomers in simulation), Strength of nonspecific interactions, in k_BT

-For example, the following commands would run the Windows and Linux versions, respectively: magicnumbers_3D.exe testName lattice_cubic.txt polySpecs_lP7_c0.09 annealing_schedule_4 40000 -0.1 ./magicnumbers_3D_linux testName lattice_cubic.txt polySpecs_lP7_c0.09 annealing_schedule_4 40000 -0.1
+For example, the following commands would run the Windows and Linux versions, respectively:

+magicnumbers_3D.exe testName lattice_cubic.txt polySpecs_lP7_c0.09 annealing_schedule_4 40000 -0.1

+./magicnumbers_3D_linux testName lattice_cubic.txt polySpecs_lP7_c0.09 annealing_schedule_4 40000 -0.1

 The output will be the polyOutput_testName.dat, which has the position of every monomer at the conclusion of each Monte Carlo step.
 All the flexible polymers are listed before all the rigid blocks.